ergoplatform/ergodocs/docs/dev/scs/sigma/improved-signatures.md

 }
 ```

-and then she adds her secret hint to generate valid signed transaction, a request to /wallet/transaction/sign would be like:
+And then she adds her secret hint to generate a valid signed transaction, a request to /wallet/transaction/sign would be like this:

 ```
 {